DCSec/HyperBench/README.md

 This benchmark outputs a string to the serial port through the I/O address space, which is handled through the string I/O instructions.

-## HyperBench Details
+## HyperBench kernel Details
-HyperBench is designed as a standalone kernel.
+HyperBench kernel is designed as a standalone kernel.
 It can run as a test VM on various hypervisors and run directly on bare-metal.

+### Initialization Before Running Benchmarks

+1. When the CPU are initialized by BIOS, the bootstrap processor (BSP) begins executing the grub code.
+Grub calls the HyperBench kernel.
+2. Since HyperBench kernel is in multiboot format, it can get the information delieverey by grub.
+3. The BSP set up a stack for itself and enter long mode.
+The first action of entering long mode is load the predefined global descriptor table.
+Then, turn on page size extension for 2Mbyte pages.
+Set CR3.
+Enables IA-32e mode operation.
+Turn on paging.
+4. Jump into 64-bit code mode and call **main** function.
+5. Get the memory layout information.
+6. Enable local APIC.
+7. Detect the application processors (APs).
+8. Initialize APs(step 3 to step 6) in serial mode.
+9. Enable x2APIC.
+10. Execute benchmarks one by one.

 ### Startup Memory Layout
 Linear-Address Translation to a 2-MByte Page using 4-Level Paging.